DeadByElpy/spasdk/readme.md

 This will apply the following changes:

-* disable error popup notifications for all profiles and all tasks
+* disable failure popup notifications for all profiles and all tasks
-* set `pug` as the directory to look for source files (instead of default `src/jade`) for all Jade profiles
+* set `sources/pug/main.pug` as the main entry point (instead of default `src/jade/main.jade`) for all Jade profiles
-* set `debug.html` as  the intended output file name (instead of default `develop.html`) for Jade `develop` profile only
+* set `dst/debug.html` as  the intended output file (instead of default `app/develop.html`) for Jade `develop` profile only
 * remove Jade `release` profile
 * add new Jade `test` profile filled with options from `default` profile
 * completely disable all SASS tasks